sykacek/lexmark-z25_driver/README.md

 # Z25 PRINTER LEGACY LINUX DRIVER for x86\_64

-Note: drivers used in this project are deprecated cups might have problem with them
+Note: drivers used in this project are deprecated and cups might have problem with them

 ## INSTALLATION